Wake Forest University Department of Counseling

 Students will find the day and time in the course:

 Attendance at one live session is mandatory by the end of Week 5.
-You are required to attend the office hour of either your Lead Faculty or PI to engage in live skills practice.
-In order to receive credit, you should have your camera on and participate actively.
+Students are required to attend the office hour of either their Lead Faculty or PI to engage in live skills practice.
+In order to receive credit, students should have their camera on and participate actively.

 Methods of Instruction